Melam (chemistry)

 Melam (N2-(4,6-diamino-1,3,5-triazin-2-yl)-1,3,5-triazine-2,4,6-triamine) is a condensation product of melamine.

 Synthesis

 Melam was discovered by Liebig in 1834 from the residue of heating ammonium thiocyanate.

-Chemical property
+Properties

 In the presence of 30% ammonia, melam undergoes hydrolysis to form ammeline and melamine.
 It also reacts with concentrated nitric acid, producing cyanuric acid.

 Upon heating, melam first loses ammonia to form melem, and then melon.